robertchen2021/glassdoor-company-review-analysis/README.md

 ## Project Overview:
 This project is a Glassdoor company review analysis on a large company.
-All the files include:
+We web-scrapped Glassdoor data on one large company.All the files in this project include:
-1. Dataset
+1. Dataset:
-2. Figures
+2. Figures:
-3. Jupyter notebooks
+3. Jupyter notebooks :
 4. Final report
 5. Presentation slides